 A guiding question must not include a suggestion as to the ‘correct’ answer.
 It cannot ask ‘why is x good/bad?’
 This is a leading question, and will not allow a student to consider all aspects of a subject.

-What does a Guiding Question look like?
+What do Guiding Questions look like?

 On the surface a guiding question can appear to suffer from the same propensity for generalities as the ‘traditional’ school curriculum.
 This belief would not survive exposure to guiding questions.